 For Everything There Is a Season Sermon

-I learned about this passage from the popular song by The Birds growing up.
-To everything turn, turn, turn.
-When I found out it came from the Bible, I thought O isn’t that nice.
-But then the more I looked at this Old Testament passage the harder it became to swallow.
+I learned about Ecclesiastes 3: 1-8 from the popular song by The Birds growing up.
+I was surprised to learn that the words, “for everything there is a season” came from the Bible.
+It’s a pretty song, but there are some concepts in the passage that are hard to swallow.
 There is a lot of stuff in there that doesn’t sound very much like the Jesus.

 The passage says there is a time for all kinds of stuff in that passage I don’t have time for.
 A time for war, for hate, a time to tear and break?
 To quote one viral video, “Ain’t nobody got time for that.”
 We’d like to believe that.
 We want to believe it about ourselves.
 But we see so many people right now who don’t have time for anything else.
 The signs of it are everywhere and it breaks our hearts and troubles the waters.